Religious persecution: Persecutions of Sikhs

 Sikhism is a Dharmic religion that originated in the Punjab region of the Indian subcontinent around the end of the 15th century CE.
-The Sikh religion developed and evolved in times of religious persecution, gaining converts from both Hinduism and Islam.
-Mughal rulers of India tortured and executed two of the Sikh gurus—Guru Arjan (1563–1605) and Guru Tegh Bahadur (1621–1675)—after they refused to convert to Islam.
+The Sikh religion developed and evolved during periods of religious persecution, gaining converts from Hinduism and Islam.
+Mughal emperors of India tortured and executed two of the Sikh gurus—Guru Arjan (1563–1605) and Guru Tegh Bahadur (1621–1675)—after they refused to convert to Islam.

-The Islamic era persecution of Sikhs triggered the founding of the Khalsa by Guru Gobind Singh in 1699 as an order to protect the freedom of conscience and religion, with members expressing the qualities of a Sant-Sipāhī—a saint-soldier.
+The persecution of Sikhs during the Islamic era triggered the founding of the Khalsa by Guru Gobind Singh in 1699, the Khalsa is an order which was founded for the purpose of protecting the freedom of conscience and religion of the Sikhs, with members expressing the qualities of a Sant-Sipāhī—a saint-soldier.

+In February 1762, Afghan emperor Ahmad Shah Durrani perpetrated a massacre against the families and camp followers of the Sikh Army, killing between 10,000 and 30,000 people, in a massacre that is now known as Vadda Ghalughara.
+Following the massacre, he attacked Amritsar and desecrated the Golden Temple by throwing cow carcasses into its sacred lake and then filling it with rubble from demolished gurdwaras and temples.

 According to Ashish Bose, a population research scholar, Sikhs and Hindus were well integrated in Afghanistan until the Soviet invasion when their economic condition worsened.
-Thereafter, they became a subject of "intense hate" with the rise of religious fundamentalism in Afghanistan.
+Thereafter, they became the objects of "intense hate" as a result of the rise of religious fundamentalism in Afghanistan.
 Their "targeted persecution" triggered an exodus and forced them to seek asylum.
 Many of them started arriving in and after 1992 as refugees in India, with some seeking asylum in the United Kingdom and other western countries.
 Unlike the arrivals in the West, the persecuted Sikh refugees who arrived in India have remained stateless and lived as refugees because India has historically lacked any refugee law or uniform policy for persecuted refugees, state Ashish Bose and Hafizullah Emadi.

 On 7 November 1947, thousands of Hindus and Sikhs were targeted in the Rajouri Massacre in the Jammu and Kashmir princely state.
 It is estimated 30,000+ Hindus and Sikhs were either killed, abducted or injured.
 In one instance, on 12 November 1947 alone between 3000 and 7000 were killed.
 A few weeks after on 25 November 1947, tribal forces began the 1947 Mirpur massacre of thousands more Hindus and Sikhs.
 An estimated 20,000+ died in the massacre.

 In June 1984, during Operation Blue Star, Indira Gandhi ordered the Indian Army to attack the Golden Temple and eliminate any insurgents, as it had been occupied by Sikh separatists who were stockpiling weapons.
 Later operations by Indian paramilitary forces were initiated to clear the separatists from the countryside of Punjab state.

 The 1984 anti-Sikhs riots were a series of pogroms directed against Sikhs in India, by anti-Sikh mobs, in response to the assassination of Indira Gandhi by her Sikh bodyguards.
 There were more than 8,000 deaths, including 3,000 in Delhi.